joseph-s-foster/Dynamic-Portfolio/README.md

   ## User Story

   - Objective:
-    As a user, I want to develop an application that showcases projects and proficiences using a variety of coding languages.
+    As a user, I want to develop a web application that showcases projects, languages, and proficiences.

   - Acceptance Criteria:
-    This is done when the application performs as expected on any device (including mobile) without any page element or URL issues.
+    This is done when the application is dynamic and responsive and performs as expected without any page element or URL issues.

   ## Contributing